kc127/fashion-house/README.md

 ![](giphy.gif)

 ### Tech Stack
-*Fashion Unit* was primarily built with ReactJS on the front end and Node/Express on the backend.
+*Fashion House* was primarily built with ReactJS on the front end and Node/Express on the backend.
 Other key technologies used are listed below:

 * HTML
 * CSS